Illegal Torrenting in the UAE: What You Risk, How Big the Fines Are, and What the Law Says

 How do UAE authorities detect illegal torrenting?

-In the UAE, there are only two main telecommunications service providers: Etisalat (now known as e&) and du.
+There are only two main telecommunications service providers in the UAE: Etisalat (now known as e&) and du.
 Both are licensed and strictly regulated by the Telecommunications and Digital Government Regulatory Authority (TDRA).

 These providers are required to comply with federal laws, including the Copyright Act.
 They possess technology known as Deep Packet Inspection (DPI), which allows them to analyze the types of traffic passing through their networks.
-They can easily identify P2P traffic characteristic of BitTorrent.
+They can easily identify P2P traffic characteristic of BitTorrent, but they don’t track your every step online.
+They simply act as gatekeepers.

 - Monitoring by rights holders: Film studios, music labels, and game developers hire specialized anti-piracy firms (e.g., Irdeto, MUSO).